 You would earn much more money if you finish university.

-(Not really a question) Yeah, I’ll probably miss the money, but I have blog, sponsors and own fashion brand as an extra income so I think I’ll be fine.
+(Not really a question) Yeah, I’ll probably miss the money, but I have a blog, sponsors, and own fashion brand as an extra income so I think I’ll be fine.

 You wasted 3 years?!